MohammadAsadolahi/Reinforcement-learning-algorithm-Deep-Q-learning-for-cryptocurrency-trading/README.md

 Mohammad.E.Asadolahi@gmail.com
 https://github.com/mohammadAsadolahi

-**this code is not implemented with Pytorch! for Pytorch version look up my Github repositories**
+**this code is not implemented with Pytorch this project has been written in TensorFlow using Keras! for Pytorch version look up my Github repositories**
 ### to do:
 * [****Done!****] write the ReplayBuffer code  [****Done!****]
 * [****Done!****] deploy Action space generation code [****Done!****]